 Social media presence

-Keep the faith, though – as the man himself said in a recent interview with Men’s Health: “I posted something like 20,000 tweets before I made a pound from social media.”
+For most celebrity personal trainers, it was a slow grind to the point of fame.
+Joe Wicks himself said in an interview with Men’s Health: “I posted something like 20,000 tweets before I made a pound from social media.”

 If you’re looking to maintain your earning capacity and livelihood as a personal trainer, then you really need specialist personal trainer insurance.

 At Insure4Sport, we protect you for various scenarios, any one of which could cost you money or prevent you from earning it.
 Our cover includes: